opennetworkinglab/aether-docs/onramp/gnb.rst

 dashboard, and viewing the gNB Status panel).

-* **Milestone 1:  Bring up SD-Core.** Success can be verified by using ``kubectl`` to observer the status of Kubernetes pods, and by noting that the monitoring dashboard reports *UPF Up*.
+* **Milestone 1:  Bring up SD-Core.** Success can be verified by using ``kubectl`` to observe the status of Kubernetes pods, and by noting that the monitoring dashboard reports *UPF Up*.
 And as noted earlier in this section, we recommend running gNBsim on a second server to verify that you have a working network path between the gNB and the